bhisaac/5eFP/5eFP-SRD.md

 ### Squares

-5eFP measures movement and distance in squares.
-1 square is equivalent to 5 feet.
+5eFP measures areas of effect, distance, and movement in squares.
+One square is equivalent to a 5-foot cube.

 ### Difficulty Class (DC)